 - Teacher Certification in Physics

-Undergraduate students participate in cutting-edge research at the University.
+Undergraduate students participate in cutting-edge research at the University of Michigan.
 UM has a very broad base of research including the natural sciences, social sciences, medicine, and engineering.
-These resources afford undergraduates a wide opportunity to do research in many physics-related areas, take cognate courses in a variety of departments, and interact with a diverse student population.
+These resources afford undergraduates opportunities to do research in many physics-related areas, take cognate courses in a variety of departments, and interact with a diverse student population.